This article was first published in January 2019 and updated in November 2019

 The formation of Little India Singapore

-Singapore’s Little India is the heart of the south Indian community in Singapore and here is where the large Indian festivals are celebrated, where you can find some of the most important Indian temples and where the best Indian food is made fresh everyday.
+Singapore’s Little India is the heart of the south Indian community in Singapore and this is where the large Indian festivals are celebrated, where you can find some of the most important Indian temples and where the best Indian food is made fresh everyday.

 Unlike other parts of Singapore, like Chinatown or Kampong Glam, Singapore’s Little India was not the designated location for the Indian community in Sir Stamford Raffles 1823 Town Plan but a neighbourhood created organically.
-This means that here are a lot of things to see in Little India that straddle ethnic groups.
+This means that here are a lot of things to see in Singapore Little India that straddle ethnic groups.

 But how did it all start for Little India, Singapore?
-Let’s look at a brief history of the Indian community in Singapore and of the creation of the neighbourhood, two distinct elements of Little India’s past.
+Let’s look at a brief history of the Indian community in Singapore and of the creation of the neighbourhood, two distinct elements of Singapore Little India’s past.

 The origins of the Indian community in Singapore